beling/book-pl/src/ch11-02-running-tests.md

 line that indicates the test passed.
 If a test fails, we’ll see whatever was printed to standard output with the rest of the failure message.

-As an example, listing 11-10 has a silly function that prints the value of its parameter and returns 10, as well as a test that passes and a test that fails.
+As an example, Listing 11-10 has a silly function that prints the value of its parameter and returns 10, as well as a test that passes and a test that fails.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,panics,noplayground
 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-10/src/lib.rs}}